Abhishek-singhal/College-website/README.md

 # College-website
-A simple website for my college
+A simple website based on Html, Css and Java-Script